zhangmingkai4315/snd/README.md

 # snd
-snd is a dns traffic generator written by rust
+snd is a dns traffic generator written by rust, it supports DNS over TCP/UDP and DOH. you can set almost every bit of the packet using arguments.

 ### 1. Usage

-Argument

 ```
 snd 0.1.0